Wimbledon Championships: Schedule

 Each year the tournament begins on the last Monday in June or first Monday in July, two weeks after the Queen's Club Championships, which is one of the men's major warm-up tournaments, together with the Halle Open, which is held in Halle, Germany, during the same week.
 Other grass-court tournaments before Wimbledon are Eastbourne, Great Britain, and Rosmalen in the Netherlands, both combining mixed events.
 The other women's warm-up tournament for Wimbledon is Birmingham, also in Great Britain.
-The men's event which is outside Europe before Wimbledon is the Antalya open in Turkey.
+The men's event outside Europe before Wimbledon was the Antalya Open in Turkey.
 The only grass-court tournament scheduled after the Championships is the Hall of Fame Tennis Championships at Newport, Rhode Island, USA, which takes place the week after Wimbledon.

 Since 2015, the championships have begun one week later than in previous years, extending the gap between the tournament and the French Open from two to three weeks.
 Additionally the Stuttgart Open men's tournament converted to a grass surface and was rescheduled from July to June, extending the grass court season.

 Wimbledon is scheduled for 14 days, beginning on a Monday and ending on a Sunday.
 Before 1982 it ended a day earlier, with the women's singles final on the Friday and the men's singles final on the Saturday.
 The five main events span both weeks, but the junior and invitational events are held mainly during the second week.

 Traditionally, unlike the other three tennis Grand Slams, there was no play on the "Middle Sunday", which was considered a rest day.
 However, rain had forced play on the Middle Sunday four times, in 1991, 1997, 2004 and 2016.
 On the first of these four occasions, Wimbledon staged a "People's Sunday", with unreserved seating and readily available, inexpensive tickets, allowing those with more limited means to sit on the show courts.

 In 2022, on the centenary of the tournament's move to its current site, routine scheduled play began on the "Middle Sunday".
 This was attributed to advances in grass technology and maintenance meaning the courts no longer required a day of recovery mid-tournament.

 Before 2022, the second Monday at Wimbledon was often called "Manic Monday", because it was the busiest day with the last-16 matches for both men's and women's singles.
 Fans had a pick of watching on a single day any of the best 32 players left, which was also unique in a Grand Slam singles competition.

 From 2025, Wimbledon is the only remaining Grand Slam championship starting on a traditional Monday schedule.